Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Methods

 We parametrize $\{Q_t\}_{t=1}^\tau$ using a single, shared neural network.
 This allows the model to exploit the temporal structure in data, improving sample efficiency.
 However, in the recursive training of ICE or SDR, this shared parameterization introduces a \textbf{moving-target}: at each iteration, $Q_t$ is trained to regress on a pseudo-outcome $\hat{Q}_{t+1}^\dag$ that is itself produced by the same, changing parameters.
 After each gradient step, these shared parameters are updated, causing the regression target to shift, which leads to unstable training dynamics.
 The SDR augmentation compounds this issue, as its debiasing term involves a product of propensity scores that can introduce additional variance and amplify target fluctuations.

 To stabilize training, we employ two techniques.
 First, we incorporate a \emph{target network}, a standard heuristic from deep reinforcement learning.
 We maintain a slowly updated copy of the parameters via Polyak averaging (line 22, Algorithm~\ref{algo:deepsdr}) and use this lagged copy to compute the pseudo-outcome $Q^\dag_{t+1}$ for the regression loss.
 This decouples the target from immediate parameter updates, smoothing its evolution across training iterations.
-Second, to maintain numerical stability, we address the fact that the SDR debiasing term can produce regression targets outside the natural outcome range.
-Since outcomes are min-max scaled to $[0,1]$, we clip $\hat{Q}^\dagger_{t+1}(a_{t+1}, H_{t+1})$ to this interval before computing the loss, preventing extreme values from destabilizing training.
+Second, we truncate the inverse propensity product in the SDR debiasing term to 20 and clip the SDR-augmented regression targets to [0,1], since outcomes are min-max scaled to [0,1] in data preprocessing.